-Some say “love” is the greatest word they know.
-Others say “God” is.
-I’ve had favorite words over the years too, but “why” beats them all.
+Some say âloveâ is their favorite word.
+Others say âGodâ is.
+Iâve also had favorite words over the years, but âwhyâ beats them all.
 So I ask myself, why continue posting these observations?
-It’s certainly not for money.
-Is it for fame?
+Itâs certainly not for money or fame.
 I actually prefer anonymity.
 In fact, years ago when my yoga students showed hints of guru worship, I went out of my way to discourage that.
 Do I just need to vent?
-Well, there was some of that urge early on, but I’ve pretty much said all I really need to say.
+Well, there was some of that urge early on, but I have most of that off my chest now.
 So why continue?

 One reason is the art and challenge of it.
 My most intriguing observations pop into my mind during my morning yoga headstand, while soaking in the bath, and in dreams during the night.
-I suppose that’s the art of it.
+I suppose thatâs the art of it.
 Writing them well enough to resonate with someone else is the challenge.
-I don’t suppose this is any different from playwrights, for instance, who dream up scenarios and write plays.
-Posting my observations is like putting on a play… way, way, way off Broadway, of course.
-Okay, I suppose that answers why I continue to write, at first glance anyway.
-Yet, “why” lingers on.
-But of course, “why” would unquestionably linger on.
-It is the deepest existential question of all… and ultimately unanswerable, at least from a Taoist point of view.
+I donât suppose this is any different from playwrights, for instance, who dream up scenarios and write plays.
+Posting my observations is like putting on a play⌠way, way, way off Broadway, of course.
+At first glance, I suppose that answers why I continue to write.
+Yet, âwhyâ lingers on. âWhyâ would linger on, of course.
+It is the deepest existential question of all⌠and ultimately unanswerable, at least from a Taoist point of view.

-Curiously, my son Luke said my writing back then, or at least earlier, was better than now.
-I can’t really believe that is true, as I’ve worked so hard over the last two decades to write as well as possible.
-Then it occurred to me that when you can really understand clearly and easily what a writer is saying, that writing would feel well written, and perhaps vice versa as well.
-My A Practical Way is easy to understand, very straightforward and written with a righteous flavor and style similar to the Bhagavad Gita, which I read daily back then.
+Curiously, my son Luke said my writing back then was better than now.
+I canât really believe that is true, as Iâve worked so hard over the last several decades to write as well as possible.
+Then it occurred to me that when one intuitively knows what a writer is saying, that writing would tend to feel well written and vice versa as well.
+(See, We only understand what we already know, p.254.)
+My A Practical Way is easy to understand, straightforward and written with a righteous flavor similar to the Bhagavad Gita, which I read daily.

-Below is the essay’s introduction.
+Below is the essayâs introduction.
 It gives the flavor of my thinking back then.

 * * * * * A Practical Way to Eternity * * * * *